 Your vehicle’s idle control system is an important component of your car.
 This system prevents your engine from stalling when idle, especially when power-consuming accessories such as air conditioning, get turned on.

-There are several OBD-II codes that could trigger if the idle control system malfunctions, one of which is code P0506.
+What happens when this system malfunctions?
+There are several OBD-II codes that could trigger because of a malfunctioning idle control system.
+One of these codes is P0506.

 What Does the P0506 Code Mean?

 Diagnostic Trouble Code (DTC) P0506 stands for “Idle Air Control System RPM Lower than Expected.”
 It means that your powertrain control module (PCM) has detected an engine idle speed lower than the specified revolution per minute (RPM) for a specific amount of time.